hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$

 The exact answer is closer to $900$, so we aren't particularly accurate.
-But it's well within an order of magnitude!
+But it's well within an order of magnitude, and we did it without a calculator!

 ---